solarwinds/ChessProject/ChessProject-PHP/Plan.md

 ## 3. Add missing tests
 There may be normal cases or corner cases that should be tested but currently aren't.

-Find those and create the missing tests.
+Find those and create the missing tests (and pass them).

 ## 4. Add new features
 Now that we have fixed what we have, we still have to complete the project.